BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/response-formats.md

 ## Template response formats

-For APIs with the functionality outlined in [https://kwvmxgit.ad.nerc.ac.uk/apis/api-guidance-docs/blob/use-cases-update/docs/main-content/introduction.md#core-use-cases], we have templates for all the expected response objects:
+For APIs with the functionality outlined in [the core use cases](main-content/introduction.md#core-use-cases), we have templates for all the expected response objects:

 - **[Index Data JSON Format](main-content/json-format)** specification